rwf2/Rocket/README.md

 [`trybuild`]: https://docs.rs/trybuild/1

-## Documentation
+## API documentation

 API documentation is built with `./scripts/mk-docs.sh`.
 The resulting assets are uploaded to [api.rocket.rs](https://api.rocket.rs/).

 Documentation for a released version `${x}` can be found at `https://api.rocket.rs/v${x}` and `https://rocket.rs/v${x}`.
-For instance, the documentation for `0.4` can be found at https://api.rocket.rs/v0.4 and https://rocket.rs/v0.4.
-Documentation for unreleased versions in branch `${branch}` be found at `https://api.rocket.rs/${branch}` and `https://rocket.rs/${branch}`.
-For instance, the documentation for the `master` branch can be found at https://api.rocket.rs/master and https://rocket.rs/master.
-Documentation for unreleased branches is updated periodically.
+For instance, the documentation for `0.4` can be found at <https://api.rocket.rs/v0.4> and
+<https://rocket.rs/v0.4>.
+Documentation for unreleased versions in branch
+`${branch}` be found at `https://api.rocket.rs/${branch}` and `https://rocket.rs/${branch}`.
+For instance, the documentation for the `master` branch can be found at <https://api.rocket.rs/master> and
+<https://rocket.rs/master>.
+Documentation for unreleased branches is updated
+periodically.

 ## Contributing